parkerhendry/projects/JavaScript/SetOperations/README.md

 # Set Operations Assignment
 In this assignment, I created a Javascript application that will perform set operations on integer sets.The set operations include union, intersection, and set difference.
 The application supports a switch argument and two arguments that hold sets.
 The switch argument represents the set operation, and the application also includes a help switch.
-Use '' to denote sets.
+Use '' to denote sets and , to separate values within the set.
 # Instructions for use
 node set.js [OPTION] ['SET1'] ['SET2']
 # Options